-Although it might seem like a good idea from a one-stop shopping experience point of view, your so-called specialists might not really be specialists.
-It might be a matter of company employees capitalizing on naive customers, and the inspectors might not be fully qualified, especially if it's the same individual wearing many different hats.
+Although it might seem like a good idea from a one-stop shopping experience point of view, your so-called specialists might not really be specialists in all areas.
+It might be a matter of company employees capitalizing on naive customers.
+Also, the inspectors might not be fully qualified, especially if it's the same individual wearing many different hats.
 You should ask about the specific experience and qualifications of "package" inspections.

 A buyer can easily spend between $500 and $1,000 on home inspections, depending on the types of inspections the buyer needs.
 This is a non-refundable expense.